These Are the Largest Donations to U.S. Colleges and Universities

-- McPherson College in Kansas received a $500 million donation from an anonymous donor after successfully completing its double-match challenge.
+- McPherson College in Kansas received a $1 billion donation from an anonymous donor after successfully completing its double-match challenge.

 Higher education is no stranger to donations from alums, philanthropists, and billionaires hoping to advance an institution they believe will improve the lives of students — and change the world.

 In a trend of rising costs and lower enrollment, multimillion-dollar donations can give colleges the boost to not only survive but thrive.

 Here are some of the biggest donations over the past year to colleges and universities for research, business, scholarships, and even stem cells in space.
 Then, explore some of the biggest donations of all time to higher education.